top of page

 forecasted global

-business travel spending
+business travel spending in 2026

 THE CONVERGENCE OF BUSINESS AND LEISURE CONTINUES